ZiadHamdieh/MyBitStack/README.md

 # MyBitStack - v1.0
 ### A Bitcoin Tracking iOS application

-that uses bitcoinaverage.com's API to fetch data on the current value of the Bitcoin cryptocurrency.
+Single-View iOS application that uses bitcoinaverage.com's API to fetch data on the current value of the Bitcoin cryptocurrency.

 #### Features
 * Real-time updates on current value of Bitcoin